Shengwei-Peng/Chinese-Extractive-Question-Answering/README.md

 This project is based on the example code provided by Hugging Face in their [Transformers repository](https://github.com/huggingface/transformers/tree/main/examples/pytorch).
 We have made modifications to adapt the code for our specific use case.

 Special thanks to the [NTU Miulab](http://adl.miulab.tw) professors and teaching assistants for providing the dataset and offering invaluable support throughout the project.

+## License ⚖️

+This project is licensed under the Apache License 2.0.
+See the [LICENSE](./LICENSE) file for more details.

 ## Contact ✉️